argyle-systems/argyle-link-react-native/UPGRADING.md

-# Migrating to Link 4
+# React Native SDK version upgrade guide
 ## Learn how to upgrade to the newest Link version.
 If you are looking to integrate Argyle Link for the first time navigate to [integration guide](https://github.com/argyle-systems/argyle-link-react-native#readme).